Low Ji Wen: Professional racing

 During his professional career, he raced in the UCI Asian Pro Circuit races including the Tour de Langkawi, the Tour of Japan, the Tour de Kumano, and the Tour de Korea.
 He led an exciting breakaway in Stage 8 of the 2013 Tour de Langkawi that was only chased down in the last 6 km.
 He finished sixth at the 2010 Tour de Jakarta, fourth at the 2014 Critérium International de Blida and seventh in the road race at the 2015 Southeast Asian Games.

 Personal life

 Ji Wen previously owns Red Kite Cycling, providing cycling instruction, cycling training and performance bicycles.
 His company is based in Singapore.
 He is currently a brand manager for Decathlon Singapore, he is based in the Bedok outlet.
-Decathlon is a French sport retail company where they hope to make sports accessible for all type of users.